 Method 3: Personalise customer service for better experiences

 It’s all too easy for omnichannel experiences that typically focus on high-volume, far-reaching operations to function at a base level of efficiency.
-However, good customer experience still relies on your ability to make customers feel like valued assets.
-Taking steps to incorporate the personal customer service valued by 80% of consumers is the best way to continue achieving that goal.
+However, improving your customer service and delivering better customer experiences still relies on your ability to make customers feel like valued assets.
+Taking steps to incorporate the personal customer service valued by 80% of consumers is the best way to continue achieving that goal.5